santiagocoelho/santiagocoelho.github.io/_pages/cv.md

 ======
 * Trainee member of the International Society for Magnetic Resonance in Medicine ([ISMRM](https://www.ismrm.org/)).
 * Trainee representative of the Diffusion Study Group of the ISMRM ([DSG-ISMRM](https://groups.ismrm.org/diffusion/)).
-* Chair of the 2023 Tissue Microstructure Imaging Gordon Research Seminar [(GRS)](https://www.grc.org/tissue-microstructure-imaging-grs-conference/2023/), associated to the corresponding Gordon Research Confreence [(GRC)](https://www.grc.org/tissue-microstructure-imaging-conference/2023/)
+* Chair of the 2023 Tissue Microstructure Imaging Gordon Research Seminar [(GRS)](https://www.grc.org/tissue-microstructure-imaging-grs-conference/2023/), associated to the corresponding Gordon Research Conference [(GRC)](https://www.grc.org/tissue-microstructure-imaging-conference/2023/)